Would you prefer to view this website based on your location?

 EV drivers feel involved with climate change personally

-Potential EV drivers expect governments to prioritise environmental policies
+Potential EV drivers expect governments to prioritize environmental policies

-Both potential and current EV drivers are more likely to say that the government should prioritise policies that protect the environment, even though this belief slightly decreased amongst EV drivers compared to 2020.
+Both potential and current EV drivers are more likely to say that the government should prioritize policies that protect the environment, even though this belief slightly decreased among EV drivers compared to 2020.

-Potential EV drivers expect governments to prioritise environmental policies
+Potential EV drivers expect governments to prioritize environmental policies

 Potential EV drivers want more governmental tax credits